Science Fiction & Fantasy Resources

-Since most books have elements of many different sub-genres we allow our members to choose up to three that they think best fit each novel.
-The top 3 sub-genre choices from all members are displayed at the top of the novel page.
-These tags will be the basis for a sub-genre search feature down the line.
-If you have any comments or suggestions about our list please post them in the resources section of the forums.
+Since most books have elements of many different sub-genres we allow our members to choose up to three that they think best fit each work.
+The top 3 sub-genre choices from all members are displayed at the top of the book page.
+These serve as the basis for our sub-genre search.

 Science Fiction Sub-Genres